hashicorp/terraform/website/README.md

 ### Deployment

 New commits in `hashicorp/terraform` do not automatically deploy the site.
-To use the latest upstream content, you'll need to open a PR bumping the submodule commit.
-If your changes aren't being deployed, it's very likely that you need to open a PR to update the submodule commit.
+Do the following for documentation pull requests:
+- **Add a backport label to the PR.** This is the label corresponding to the latest Terraform patch release (e.g., `1.2-backport`).
+When you merge your PR to `main`, GitHub bot automatically generates a backport PR to merge your commits into the appropriate release branch.
+- **Merge the backport PR.** When all tests pass successfully, merge the backport PR into the release branch.
+The new content will be added to the site during the next minor release.
+- **Cherry-pick changes to `stable-website`.** If you want your changes to show up immediately, check out the latest version of the`stable-website` branch, cherry-pick your changes, and run `git push` to add your changes to the remote `stable-website` branch.
+Your changes will be live on the site within the hour.